satlawa/ucy_cpp_snake/README.md

 4. Run it: `./SnakeGame`.

-### Project Requirements fullfilled
+## Project Requirements fullfilled

-##Loops, Functions, I/O
+### Loops, Functions, I/O

-#The project reads data from a file and process the data, or the program writes data to a file.
+**The project reads data from a file and process the data, or the program writes data to a file.**
-The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+*The project reads data from an external file or writes data to a file as part of the necessary operation of the program.*
-The project was extended to write game options ans the highscore into a file and reads it with the start of the program.
-Class FileController is responsible for reading and writing the data to files.
+The project was extended to write the game-options and the highscore into files and read it on the start of the program.
+Class `FileController` is responsible for reading and writing the data to files.

-#The project accepts user input and processes the input.
+**The project accepts user input and processes the input.**
-The project accepts input from a user as part of the necessary operation of the program.
+*The project accepts input from a user as part of the necessary operation of the program.*
-By adding the menu to the game the user is able to change some basic settings as well as have a look at the highsores.
+By adding the menu to the game the user is able to change some basic settings as well as have a look at the highsores (Class `Menu`).

-##Object Oriented Programming
+### Object Oriented Programming
-The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

-#The project uses Object Oriented Programming techniques.
+**The project uses Object Oriented Programming techniques.**
-The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+*The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.*
 The whole project is designed with Object Oriented Programming techniques in mind.

-#Classes use appropriate access specifiers for class members.
+**Classes use appropriate access specifiers for class members.**
-All class data members are explicitly specified as public, protected, or private.
+*All class data members are explicitly specified as public, protected, or private.*
-All new classes where designd to meet this criteria.
-Additionally the attributes of the snake class where categorised as private ()
+All new Classes (`Menu`, `FileController`) where designed to meet this criteria.
+Additionally, all attributes of the Class `Snake` where categorized as private.

-#Class constructors utilize member initialization lists.
-All class members that are set to argument values are initialized through member initialization lists.

-#Classes encapsulate behavior.
+**Classes encapsulate behavior.**
-Appropriate data and functions are grouped into classes.
+*Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
-State is accessed via member functions.
+State is accessed via member functions.*
-All new classes where designd to meet this criteria.
-Additionally the attributes of the snake class where encapsulated so that they can be accessed just via member functions.
+As stated in the paragraph above all new Classes (`Menu`, `FileController`) and the attributes of the Class `Snake` where encapsulated so that they can just be accessed just via member functions.